-14.3 How to interpret and apply the rules
+14A.3 How to interpret and apply the rules

 - a.
-The rules that apply to activities in the various residential zones are contained in the activity status tables (including activity specific standards) and built form standards in: - i.
-Rule 14.4 Residential Suburban Zone and Residential Suburban Density Transition Zone; - ii.
-Rule 14.5 Residential Medium Density Residential Zone; - iii.
-Rule 14.6 High Density Residential Central City Zone; - iv.
-Rule 14.7 Residential Hills Zone; - v.
-Rule 14.8 Residential Banks Peninsula Zone; - vi.
-Rule 14.9 Residential Large Lot Zone; - vii.
-Rule 14.10 Residential Small Settlement Zone; - viii.
-Rule 14.11 Residential Guest Visitor Accommodation Zone; - ix.
-Rule 14.12 Residential New Neighbourhood Future Urban Zone; - x.
-Rule 14.13 Enhanced Development Mechanism - xi.
-Rule 14.14 Community Housing Redevelopment Mechanism - xii.
-Rule 14.15 Matters of control and discretion. - b.
-In relation to the Residential Guest Visitor Accommodation Zone, each site has been grouped into Group A, B and C sites in Appendix 14.16.11, depending on its residential context.
-For any activities (other than guest visitor accommodation (P1) and permitted activities on the YMCA site (P3)), the applicable rules for permitted and restricted discretionary activities are those that apply in the zone listed for that site in Appendix 14.16.11, including activity specific standards, built form standards and matters of discretion.
-(Plan Change 4 Council Decision subject to appeal) - c.
-Rules that apply to the use of the enhanced development mechanism and the community housing redevelopment mechanism are contained in the activity status tables (including activity specific standards) and built form standards in:
+The rules that apply to activities in the various residential zones are contained in the activity status tables (including activity specific standards) and built form standards that apply to permitted activities and those controlled or restricted discretionary activities where compliance with the built form standards are explicitly referenced in the rule, and/or the activity itself is listed in the permitted activity table for the zone, in: - i.
+Rule 14A.4 Residential Suburban Zone and Residential Suburban Density Transition Zone; - ii.
+Rule 14A.5 Residential Medium Density Residential Zone; - iii.
+Rule 14A.6 High Density Residential Central City Zone; - iv.
+Rule 14A.7 Residential Hills Zone1; - v.
+Rule 14A.8 Residential Medium Density Zone; Residential Banks Peninsula Zone - vi.
+Rule 14A.119 Residential Visitor Accommodation Zone; - vii.
+Rule 14A.1210 Enhanced Development Mechanism; - viii.Rule 14A.1511 Matters of control and discretion. - ix.
+Appendix 14A.12 Appendices. - b.
+In relation to the Residential Visitor Accommodation Zone, each site has been grouped into Group A, B and C sites in Appendix 14A.1612.6, depending on its residential context.
+For any activities (other than visitor accommodation (P1) and permitted activities on the YMCA site (P3)), the applicable rules for permitted and restricted discretionary activities are those that apply in the zone listed for that site in Appendix 14A.1614.6, including activity specific standards, built form standards and matters of discretion. - c.
+Rules that apply to the use of the enhanced development mechanism are contained in the activity status tables (including activity specific standards) and built form standards in: Rule 14A.1210 Enhanced development mechanism. - d.
+The rules that define where the enhanced development mechanism can be used are contained in the qualifying standards in Rule 14A.1210.2. - e.
+The information that is required for resource consent applications utilising the enhanced development mechanism is set out in Rule 14A.1210.3.15. - f.
+On any particular eligible site, the provisions of the community housing redevelopment mechanism may apply, or the provisions of the zone in which the site is located may apply. - g.
+On any particular eligible site, the provisions of the enhanced development mechanism may apply, or the provisions of the zone in which the site is located may apply. - h.
+Area specific rules also apply to activities in the following areas: